sspanak/tt9/README.md

 # Traditional T9 [![codebeat badge](https://codebeat.co/badges/f7ab222f-4c5d-4b79-b1c8-401eea79c206)](https://codebeat.co/projects/github-com-sspanak-tt9-master) ![GitHub Downloads (all assets, latest release)](https://img.shields.io/github/downloads/sspanak/tt9/latest/total)

-A 12-key (T9) keyboard for devices with a hardware keypad.
-It supports predictive text typing in [25+ languages](app/languages/definitions), configurable hotkeys, and an on-screen keypad for touchscreen phones, bringing an old-school Nokia experience to modern Android devices.
-Best of all, it doesn't spy on you.
+Traditional T9 is a 12-key (T9) keyboard for devices with a hardware numpad.
+It supports predictive text typing in [25+ languages](app/languages/definitions), configurable hotkeys, and a virtual on-screen keypad to recreate the good old Nokia experience on modern-day touchscreen smartphones.
+And best of all, it doesn't spy on you.

 This is a modernized version of the [original project](https://github.com/Clam-/TraditionalT9) by Clam-.